ZK-Protocol/Native-Privacy-Asset-Protocol-Whitepaper/README.md

 - **60% reduction in Gas costs** Achieves up to 60% reduction in gas costs compared to traditional L1 privacy solutions that require full Merkle tree updates on-chain.
 - **40% reduction in client resources** The viewTag system and tiered tree structure can lead to a 40% reduction in client-side computation and storage compared to scanning every transaction in a single, monolithic tree.
 - **50% reduction in network bandwidth**
-- **Parallel Finalized Transfers** In L2 environments or under ideal batching conditions for Finalized Transfers, the protocol's theoretical throughput can reach hundreds of transactions per second (TPS).
+- **Parallel Finalized Transfers** In L2 environments or under ideal batching conditions for Finalized Transfers
 ---

 ## 9. Technical Specifications